Blazers vs. Suns odds, prediction, time: 2026 NBA Play-In Tournament picks, April 14 best bets by proven model

 The No. 7 seed in the Western Conference of the 2026 NBA playoffs will be decided when the Portland Trail Blazers visit the Phoenix Suns on Tuesday.
 It is the 7/8 matchup in the 2026 NBA Play-In Tournament, with the winner notching the 7-seed and facing San Antonio in the first round, while the loser will play the Warriors vs. Clippers winner for the 8-seed.
 Phoenix (45-37) has alternated wins and losses over its last six, prevailing on Sunday over Oklahoma City, 135-103.
 Portland (42-40) is coming off back-to-back wins and defeated Sacramento, 122-110, on Sunday.
 Jerami Grant (calf) is questionable for Portland.

 Tipoff is at 10 p.m.
 ET at Mortgage Matchup Center in Phoenix.
-The latest Blazers vs. Suns odds have Phoenix as a 3.5-point favorite, while the over/under for total points scored is 217.5.
+The latest Blazers vs. Suns odds have Phoenix as a 2.5-point favorite, while the over/under for total points scored is 216.5.
 Before making any Suns vs. Blazers picks, check out the Suns vs. Blazers predictions from the SportsLine Projection Model.

 Visit our DraftKings promo code review to see their latest offers and get started.